 This article provides a brief summary of the recommended assessment and interventions to help long-term sickness and incapacity.
-General practitioners always have a role in the management of patients with long-term sickness and incapacity but the nature of the role varies greatly with the type of problem causing long-term sickness and other resources available - eg, at the place of work.
+GPs always have a role in the management of patients with long-term sickness and incapacity but the nature of the role varies greatly with the type of problem causing long-term sickness and other resources available - eg, at the place of work.
 See also separate Sickness Certification in Primary Care article.

 The role of a GP may include providing appropriate certification when required, acting as advocate for the patient, continued support and care for any underlying health problem and supporting and/or providing any specific interventions to help the person return to work.

 There is no commonly agreed definition of long-term or short-term sickness absence.
 The National Institute for Health and Care Excellence (NICE) guidance defines: